Keisha Castle-Hughes: Career

 In 2008, Castle-Hughes appeared in the Australian comedy-drama film Hey, Hey, It's Esther Blueburger, which was filmed in late 2006.

 Castle-Hughes reunited with New Zealand director Niki Caro for the film adaption of The Vintner's Luck, which had its international premiere in September 2009.

 Castle-Hughes starred in the Japanese horror film Vampire, and she also played a recurring role as Axl's flatmate in The Almighty Johnsons which premiered in 2011.
 In 2011 Castle-Hughes also played a minor part in the film Red Dog as Rosa the veterinary assistant and wife of Vanno.

 In 2014, Castle-Hughes had a guest role in the American television series The Walking Dead in which she played Joan.

 In 2015, she joined the cast of the HBO TV series Game of Thrones in Season 5 as Obara Sand.
 She pursued a role on the show in part because she is a fan of the books.
 Castle-Hughes found out that she had won the role the night the Season 4 episode "The Mountain and the Viper" aired, in which her on-screen father's death was shown.
 She described having a very intense emotional reaction to the scene, because of the connection between the characters on the show.

 Beginning in 2020, Castle-Hughes has played Hana Gibson, an FBI analyst, on CBS's FBI: Most Wanted.

-In February 2023, Simpson guest voiced Emerie Karr, the Imperial administrator of the Mount Tantiss facility, in Star Wars: The Bad Batch.
+In a return to the Star Wars franchise, Castle-Hughes voiced Dr. Emerie Karr, an Imperial scientist at the Mount Tantiss facility and female clone of Jango Fett, in Seasons 2 and 3 of Star Wars: The Bad Batch.